kjkahalley/King-County-housing-analysis/README.md

 ## Business Problem

-EHR may benefit from directing their funding towards in urban King County, towards adding a basement, increasing house square footage, increasing grade, obtain waterfront view if view was previously obstructed, add a basement, and ensure a low ratio of bathrooms to bedrooms.
+EHR may benefit from directing their funding, in urban King County, towards adding a basement, increasing house square footage, increasing grade, obtain waterfront view if the view was previously obstructed, add a basement, and ensure a low ratio of bathrooms to bedrooms.
 In rural King County, EHR may benefit from increasing house square footage, and increasing grade.

 ---